minhducubc97/Leetcode-practice/README.md

-# LEETCODE practice
+# Leetcode practice

 This repository contains my solution for problems on Leetcode.
+Most of the code will be written in C++.